kodecocodes/swift-algorithm-club/Ordered Set/README.md

 Below are a few examples that can be found in the playground file.

 ### Example 1
 Here we create a set with random Integers.
-Pringint the largest/smallest 5 numbers in the set is fairly easy.
+Printing the largest/smallest 5 numbers in the set is fairly easy.
 ``` swift
 // Example 1 with type Int
 var mySet = OrderedSet<Int>()